magepages/mpdocs/docs/product-feed/index.md

 * From the Admin Panel, go to Products > Catalog > Product Feed > Manage Feeds
 * In the right corner, choose `Add New Feed` button
 * Enter the display name in the Grid Feed for the export type
-* To cauto-update the products when running cron, choose Enable in the `Status` field
+* To auto-update the products when running cron, choose Enable in the `Status` field
 * Choose the store to get that store's product and generate the file
 * Enter the export file name to send to the server
 * Choose the format to compress the file when downloading